You-Gao/Blog/_life/2024-12-28-future-studies.md

 However, the goal here is not to be surface-level about it.
 I want to learn past the usage of tools of the trade and how to build the tools of the trade.
 The goal really here is to try and do this bottom-up for the insight and fun of it.
 I mean, there already is a plethora of tools out there for doing something like this.

 Still, I feel like just learning how to utilize, say, AWS tooling to slap on NGINX on top of an Ingress via CloudFormation templates for a Kubernetes service gimps understanding in the end.
-So instead, I say go at it with Docker.
+Instead, I say go at it with Docker.
 Go pull the Moby repo and learn how it uses UNIX namespaces/cgroups to set up process isolation or how its networking all maps out.

 ## Algorithms and Math